ZachiNachshon/anchor/docs/dynamic-command.md

 <h4 id="command-file">The <code>instructions.yaml</code> file</h4>

-The structure of a single domain item instruction file is of the following:
+The structure of a single command item instruction file is of the following:

 ```yaml
 instructions: